Africa Literacy Facts

 What Is Literacy?

 Literacy rates are improving globally, but in terms of raw numbers, there are more people who suffer from illiteracy than there were 20 years ago.
-In sub-Saharan Africa, youth literacy rates (ages 15-24) have increased over the past 20 years, which suggests that adult literacy rates will increase as those youth grow.
-However, youth literacy rates in sub-Saharan Africa (70% in 2011) are the lowest of any region.
-For adults in sub-Saharan Africa, the rates have improved by 10%, but there is a disparity between literacy for women and men.
+In Sub-Saharan Africa, youth literacy rates (ages 15-24) have increased over the past 20 years, which suggests that adult literacy rates will increase as those youth grow.
+However, youth literacy rates in Sub-Saharan Africa (70% in 2011) are the lowest of any region.
+For adults in Sub-Saharan Africa, the rates have improved by 10%, but there is a disparity between literacy for women and men.
 While 7 in 10 men can read, only half of the women can do so.
 One of the largest barriers to increasing literacy is the lack of books, especially in rural areas.

 Literacy in Our Partner Countries